1i8/ENetSocks5/readme.txt

 EDIT: now public on github :)

 NOTE 2: If you're just one of those people who solely want the socks5 ENet implementation, all you need is SocksTunnel.cpp and the enet include/source files ;)

+NOTE 3: This is a slightly improved version of the previously classified https://github.com/playingoDEERUX/EBotNet